 He feels bad about not keeping his word.
 "She should be able to count on me," he says.
 "It's hard to trust someone you can't count on.
 It must hurt to question your trust in your spouse."

 What to do.
 Try making lists.
 Strike through each item when it's done.
 Set reminders and notifications on your phone.

 When Your Partner Feels Unloved

-If you forget things that are important to your partner or don't pay attention to her needs, she may feel like you don't care.
+If you forget things that are important to your partner or don't pay attention to their needs, they may feel like you don't care.
 "This is very common in ADHD-impacted relationships," says Ned Hallowell, MD, a psychiatrist and international speaker on ADHD.
 The cause is neurological, he says, but it's often interpreted as a lack of love.

 This happens to Teri Schroeder when William isn't fully present.
 "Sometimes he walks too fast, and he's distracted and forgetful and loses awareness of where I am," she says.

 "If we go to a bar and he sees friends, he often loses track of me and may not notice if I need a drink or get stuck in a crowd."
 Even though she knows it's not intentional, she feels like he doesn't care.

 "I hate that this happens for her, as it isn't an indication of my intent," William says.
 He's simply on overload, so he moves faster -- and misses some things.